CraftAcademyLabs/ca_course/rails_messaging.md

   end
 end
 ```
-PREPARING CONTROLLERS
+### The Controllers

-The way I would like to configure this is having two controllers
+We will be using two controllers to handle the messaging system.

-MailboxController - This will hold our top-level folders (inbox, sentbox and trash) and will be responsible for displaying the messages in each of this folders.
+**MailboxController** - This controller will hold our top-level folders (inbox, sentbox and trash) and be responsible for displaying the messages in each of this folders.
-ConversationsController - This will handle various actions including creating conversations, replies and deletion of messages etc.
+**ConversationsController** - This controller will handle various actions including creating conversations, replies and deletion of messages etc.

 Let's start by creating the mailbox controller
 ```
 $ rails g controller mailbox